 The Organization is also the beneficiary of a donor-named fund (the Fund), which is excluded from the investments above and not included on the statement of financial position.
-The Fund is held in trust by Oregon Community Foundation and is administered by trustees appointed by the donors.
-The Organization's portion of the Fund is approximately \$2,275,316 and \$2,497,000 at June 30, 2022 and 2021, respectively.
-Distributions of \$87,436 and \$82,934 were received and recorded as contribution revenue for the years ended June 30, 2022 and 2021, respectively.
+The Fund is held in trust by Oregon Community Foundation who maintains variance power and is administered by trustees appointed by the donors.
+The Organization's portion of the Fund is approximately \$2,311,000 and \$2,275,000 at June 30, 2023 and 2022, respectively.
+There were no distributions from the fund for the year ended June 30, 2023.
+Distributions of \$87,436 were received and recorded as contribution revenue for the year ended June 30, 2022.